wongongv/Rocket_Optimization_Environment/README.md

 * This code used code of OpenAI Gym Environment LunarLander as skeleton.
 * Agent(Rocket) has 4 discrete actions, doing nothing going left, going right, and going front.

+# Explanation
+* The goal of this environment is make agent reach to the target planet(big gray one) without crashing into its satellites(black small ones).
 * Agent gets rewards based on the distance between target planet and itself.
 It gets bigger rewards when it hits the target planent.